ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7268/datasheet.md

 date: 2021-04-11
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav' import RkCertificationIcons from '@site/src/components/CertificationPage/IconList'

 # RAK7268 WisGate Edge Lite 2 Datasheet

 ## Overview

 ### Description

 The RAK7268 WisGate Edge Lite 2 is a full 8-channel indoor gateway, based on the LoRaWAN protocol, with built-in Ethernet connectivity for a straightforward setup.
-There is an onboard Wi-Fi setup (supporting 2.4&nbsp;GHz Wi-Fi) that allows it to be easily configured via the default Wi-Fi AP mode.
+There is an onboard Wi-Fi setup (supporting 2.4 GHz Wi-Fi) that allows it to be easily configured via the default Wi-Fi AP mode.
 Additionally, the gateway supports LTE uplink communication connections (optional).

 As with the other RAKwireless Industrial Gateways, it also supports MQTT Bridge mode, with the option for TLS authentication.